xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 and a procedure SignedTerm.
 I had reasons for doing that at the time ... they had to do with the handling of Boolean algebra and, in particular, the Boolean "not" function.
 But certainly, for arithmetic operations, that duplication isn't necessary.
-In an expression like: `-x*y`

-it's very apparent that the sign goes with the whole TERM, x*y, and not just the factor x, and that's the way Expression is coded.
+In an expression like `-x*y`, it's very apparent that the sign goes with the whole TERM, x*y, and not just the factor x, and that's the way Expression is coded.